Digital-Contraptions-Imaginarium/odi-gcloud-analysis/README.md

 ![Summary table](images/table_1.png)

 ### The review
-Of the original 61 product and services referencing open data, only 22 showed to be genuine users of open data or having a proposition strongly centred around open data
+Services were reviewed "manually" by a reviewer to assess if the references to open data were substantiated by some degree of fact or were rather attempts to just take advantage of open data as a buzzword.
+The numbers above are the ones resulting following the review.
+61 product and services originally referenced open data but only 22 showed in the end to be genuine users of open data or having a proposition strongly centred around open data.

 ### The reports
 TBD